What Is an AI Co-Founder? (Honest Answer for Solo Founders in 2026)

 ChatGPT is a conversation.
 You open it, you ask something, you get an answer, you close it.
 Nothing persists.
 It doesn't know what you did yesterday.
 It doesn't own anything in your business.

 An AI co-founder runs in the background with persistent memory and scheduled tasks.
-When I go to work at 7am, Evo has already pulled the overnight Twitter mentions, drafted three reply opportunities, and put my one priority for the day in Telegram.
+When I go to work at 7am, the agent has already pulled overnight Twitter mentions, drafted three reply opportunities, and put my one priority for the day in Telegram.
 I didn't ask it to.
 That's its job.

 The technical layer that makes this possible is agent infrastructure: a runtime that can store memory, execute tools, run on a schedule, and chain decisions across steps.
 That's fundamentally different from a chat interface.